-But if you are on a cruise of Northern Europe with Stockholm as one of many ports of call, or you are here only because you have a long layover, you might sadly have only the one day in Stockholm to explore.
+But if you are on a cruise with Stockholm as one of many ports of call, or you are here only because you have a long layover, or if you are planning a quick visit for other reasons, and you only have one day in Stockholm, you can still take in some of its major sights.

 If one day in Stockholm is all you have, don’t run around trying to do too much.
-It’s much better to focus on your top three or four things to do in Stockholm, and bask in the joy of just being in the lively, cosmopolitan Scandinavian city.
+It’s much better to focus on your top few things to do in Stockholm, and bask in the joy of just being in the lively, cosmopolitan Scandinavian city.

 Here is my suggested itinerary for what to do in Stockholm in a day: